Here's Everything You Need to Know About the 2023 Kentucky Derby

-Here’s everything you need to know about the 2023 Kentucky Derby originally appeared on NBC Sports Chicago
+Here’s everything you need to know about the 2023 Kentucky Derby originally appeared on NBC Sports Philadelphia

 It’s time to grab your fanciest hat, sip a mint julep and get ready for the fastest two minutes in sports.